The Land Before Time (film): Music

-The music for The Land Before Time was composed by James Horner, who had previously provided the soundtrack for An American Tail, and performed by the London Symphony Orchestra and the Choir of King's College.
-An official soundtrack was released on audio cassette and vinyl record on November 21, 1988, and later on CD by MCA Records, and features seven tracks from the movie.
-The film's theme song "If We Hold on Together", written by Horner and Will Jennings, was sung by Diana Ross and was released as the soundtrack's lead and only single on November 5, 1988, peaking at number 23 on the US adult contemporary charts, and was later included on her 1991 album The Force Behind the Power.
-A digital version of the soundtrack was released on a number of services on January 22, 2013 by Geffen Records.
+The music for The Land Before Time was composed by James Horner, who had previously provided the soundtrack for Bluth's An American Tail, and performed by the London Symphony Orchestra and the Choir of King's College.
+An official soundtrack was released on audio cassette and vinyl record on November 21, 1988, and later on CD by MCA Records; it features seven tracks from the film: The Great Migration, Sharptooth and the Earthquake, Whispering Winds, If we Hold on Together, Foraging for Food, The Rescue/ Discovery of the Great Valley, and End Credits.
+The film's theme song "If We Hold on Together", written by Horner and Will Jennings, was sung by Diana Ross and released as the lead single on November 5, though not included in the soundtrack; The album was digitally released on January 22, 2013, by Geffen Records.
 An expanded version of the soundtrack album was released by Intrada Records on October 27, 2020.
-This release featured newly remastered versions of the music on the original album, as well as 15 minutes of previously unreleased material.

 Release

-The Land Before Time opened on November 18, 1988.
+Along with Disney's Oliver & Company, The Land Before Time opened on November 18, 1988.
 Attached to the film, Universal and Amblin issued Brad Bird's Family Dog short from their television anthology Amazing Stories.